K2-24 Fitting & MCMC¶

 [15]:

-RVPlot = orbit_plots.MultipanelPlot(post)
+RVPlot = orbit_plots.MultipanelPlot(post, legend=False)

 RVPlot.plot_multipanel()